 Name Age Position

 Zhigeng (David) Fu 54 Chairman of the Board and Chief Executive Officer

-Qi (Karl) Ye 48 Chief Financial Officer

-Secretary, Treasurer and Director
+Qi (Karl) Ye 48 Chief Financial Officer, Secretary, Treasurer and Director

 He (Herbert) Yu 63 Director

 Jonathan Intrater 62 Director

+Lee Stern 69 Director

-Zhigeng (David) Fu, age 54, is an Of Counsel of Global Law Office, Shanghai and the general manager of Global Law Office LLC.
-Mr. Fu has more than 25 years legal experience in mergers and acquisitions, private equity investment, foreign direct investment, and restructuring of foreign-invested enterprises in China as well as outbound acquisitions and overseas securities offerings and listings by Chinese companies.
+Zhigeng (David) Fu, age 54, is an Of Counsel to Global Law Office, Shanghai and a legal advisor to H&H Sports Protection USA Inc. Mr. Fu has more than 25 years legal experience in mergers and acquisitions, private equity investment, foreign direct investment, and restructuring of foreign-invested enterprises in China as well as outbound acquisitions and overseas securities offerings and listings by Chinese companies.
 He has extensive experience in advising foreign investors in connection with their acquisitions of equity interests and operating assets of Chinese companies, establishment of joint ventures and investment transactions in China, and representing Chinese clients in overseas share offering and listing, investment and acquisition transactions.
 Mr. Fu has a deep knowledge of the PRC regulatory regime as well as local business practices in China.
 Prior to joining Global Law Office, Mr. Fu worked at the New York, Toronto and Beijing offices of Shearman & Sterling LLP for nearly 15 years.
 Prior to joining Shearman & Sterling LLP, Mr. Fu worked at Shanghai Science & Technology Investment Corporation (now Shanghai Technology Venture Capital (Group) Co., Ltd.).
 During the first half of 2013, Mr. Fu worked as a member at the Strategy and Development Committee of China Securities Regulatory Commission (CSRC).
-Among other distinctions, Mr. Fu was awarded as a Leading M&A Lawyer in China by Chambers Asia Pacific, a Leading PRC Lawyer in Healthcare by Chambers Asia Pacific, a Leading Lawyer in China M&A by LEGALBAND and a Leading PRC Lawyer in Healthcare by LEGALBAND.
+Among other distinctions, Mr. Fu was awarded as a Leading M&A Lawyer in China by Chambers Asia Pacific, a Leading Lawyer in China M&A by LEGALBAND and a Leading PRC Lawyer in Healthcare by LEGALBAND.
 Mr. Fu received an LL.M. from Columbia University, School of Law in 1998, and a Master of Law from Shanghai University of International Business and Economics, School of Law in 1993 and a B.A. from Anhui Institute of Education in 1990.
 Mr. Fu has advised clients on many cross-border mergers and acquisitions deals and has extensive experience in negotiating and consummating transactions.
-Mr. Fu's qualifications to serve as Chairman, Chief Executive Off
+Mr. Fu's qualifications to serve as Chairman, Chief Executive Officer and director include his expertise in mergers and acqu